Accelerating Time-Optimal Trajectory Planning for Connected and Automated Vehicles with Graph Neural Networks: Simulation Studies

-To demonstrate the main advantage of the GNN-based solver in reducing computation time, we compare the computation time with the baseline numerical solver (Algorithm~\ref {alg:optimal_exit_time}) in Fig.~\ref{fig:comp_times}.
-As can be seen from the figure, the GNN-based approach achieves significantly faster computation than the conventional numerical method.
-Moreover, the GNN-based approach is more scalable as the traffic volumes increase.
-Thus, the GNN-based approach is suitable for real-time control where replanning at every time step is required.
+To demonstrate the main advantage of the GNN-based solver, we compare its computation time with that of the baseline numerical solver (Algorithm~\ref{alg:optimal_exit_time}) under replanning at every time step, as shown in Fig.~\ref{fig:comp_times}.
+The results are reported for three traffic volumes: $1600$, $1900$, and $2200$ vehicles per hour.
+As shown in the figure, the GNN-based approach achieves an approximate $2.0\times$ speedup over the baseline numerical method.

-To evaluate the performance of the control framework with integrated replanning, we compare the proposed approach with a baseline in which the time- and energy-optimal control problem (Problem~\ref{prb:2}) is solved for each CAV when it enters the control zone.
-Table~\ref{tab:travel_time} shows the travel time comparison between our proposed methods using GNN-based solver and replanning at every time step, and the baseline method with the numerical solver (Algorithm~\ref{alg:optimal_exit_time}) and without replanning, \ie we solve the problem for each CAV upon entry.
-The results show that under three evaluated traffic volumes, $1200$, $1400$, and $1600$ vehicles per hour, the proposed method, by exploiting replanning, can improve the average travel time by $7.11\%$, $10.63\%$, and $12.74\%$, respectively.
-In addition, we show the position and speed trajectories for some CAVs in a particular simulation in Fig~\ref{fig:traj}.
-The speed profiles show that, without replanning, the CAVs may accelerate or decelerate throughout the entire control zone, which is consistent with the solution of Problem~\eqref{prb:2}.
-In contrast, when replanning is enabled, the CAVs can improve their trajectories whenever a more efficient yet safe solution is available.
+Next, we compare our proposed method, which performs replanning at every time step using Algorithm~\ref{alg:gnn-solver}, with two baseline methods in which the time- and energy-optimal control problem (Problem~\ref{prb:2}) is solved for each CAV at every time step (Baseline \#1) and only when it enters the control zone (Baseline \#2).
+Table~\ref{tab:travel_time} shows the travel time comparison under traffic volumes of $1600$, $1900$, and $2200$ vehicles per hour.
+The results indicate that the proposed method yields average travel times comparable to Baseline~\#1, which also uses replanning, while consistently outperforming Baseline~\#2, which does not use replanning.
+In particular, relative to Baseline~\#2, the proposed method reduces the average travel time by approximately $7.3\%$, $12.2\%$, and $41.6\%$, respectively.
+In addition, we show the position and speed trajectories of several CAVs in a particular simulation in Fig~\ref{fig:traj}.
+The speed profiles show that, without replanning, the CAVs can accelerate or decelerate throughout the control zone, which is consistent with the solution of Problem~\eqref{prb:2}.
+In contrast, when replanning is enabled, the CAVs can improve their trajectories whenever a more efficient yet still safe solution is available.

+In addition to the results reported in this paper, we include simulation videos and code implementation at \url{https://sites.google.com/seas.upenn.edu/cav-gnn}.